solarus-games/solarus-quest-editor/README.md

 [![Build Status](https://travis-ci.org/christopho/solarus-quest-editor.svg?branch=master)](https://travis-ci.org/christopho/solarus-quest-editor)

-Solarus Quest Editor is a GUI to create and modify quests for the [Solarus engine](https://github.com/christopho/solarus).
+Solarus Quest Editor is a graphical user interface to create and modify quests for the [Solarus engine](https://github.com/christopho/solarus).

-This project is a full rewriting in C++/Qt of the official quest editor (written in Java).
+This software is written in C++ with Qt.

 ## License